urfinjs/Ki-Chain-testnet-challenge/relayer-setup-guide.md

 `nano $HOME/.relayer/config/config.yaml`

-first of all increase timeout to 3m
+first of all increase global timeout to 3m
 ```
 global:
   timeout: 3m
 ```

-then change channels for ki chain in both pathes we generate
+then change channel-id's for ki chain in both pathes we generated
 ```
 paths:
   ki_to_umee: